-Our future success also depends heavily on the retention of our highly-qualified employees to continue to attract and retain qualified learners in our educator partners' programs, thereby generating revenue for us.
-In particular, our technology and content development employees provide the technical expertise underlying our technology-enabled services that support our online educational offerings and the credentialing programs offered on our platform, as well as the learners enrolled in these programs.
+Our future success also depends heavily on the retention of our highly-qualified employees to continue to attract and retain learners and customers, thereby generating revenue for us.
+In particular, our technology and content development employees provide the technical expertise to innovate and support our platform offerings and programs, and our customer support employees assist our learners and customers.
 Competition for these employees is intense.
-We may be unable to attract or retain these key personnel that are critical to our success, resulting in harm to our relationships with educator partners, loss of expertise or know-how, and unanticipated recruitment and training costs.
-In addition, any changes to our organizational or compensation structure may be negatively perceived by current or prospective employees and may result in attrition or cause difficulty in the recruiting process.
+We may be unable to attract or retain these key employees that are critical to our success, resulting in harm to our relationships with learners, customers, and educator partners, loss of expertise or know-how, and unanticipated recruitment and training costs.